top of page

 Maverick Skiff running

-And, all part of the 1st rule in making money, don't spend it...
+And, all part of the 1st rule in making money: don't spend it...

 In the meantime,

-We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you just cannot hitch up the Skiff and go, on these links:
+We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you cannot hitch up the Skiff and go, on these links:

-Our main podcast page works great for your mobile device since they will stream right on your phone/tablet can be found by clicking Here
+Our main podcast page works excellent for mobile devices since it streams right on your phone or tablet.
+You can find it by clicking Here.

-Our new Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
+Our new Flats Nation YouTube Channel can be found by clicking here and sharing it with family and friends if you find it entertaining and educational!
 We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.

 Also, The "Flats Nation" Merch and Swag collection has some new works now (just click on each Design or Picture to view that collection) and can be found by clicking Here or just click on our Flag below to take you to that section to land some for yourself and family/friends that enjoy their time here on Flats Nation. 😎

-Tight Lines and God Bless!
+Tight Lines, and God Bless!

 Flats Nation Flag